zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_qe2pertx.md

 toc: true
 ---

 Before running electron dynamics calculations using pertubo.x, the user needs to carry out electronic and phonon calculations, with DFT and DFPT respectively.
 At present, Perturbo can read the output of DFT and DFPT calculations done with Quantum Espresso (QE).
-Once the relevant output files have been obtained from QE, the first step is to use qe2pert.x to compute the e-ph matrix elements on a coarse k- and q-point Brillouin zone grid, and to store the data into the HDF5 format for perturbo.x to read.
+Once the relevant output files have been obtained from QE and Wannier90 (W90), the first step is to use `qe2pert.x` to compute the e-ph matrix elements on a coarse k- and q-point Brillouin zone grid, to obtain e-ph matrix elements in Wannier function basis, and to store the data into the HDF5 format for `perturbo.x` to read.
 The generation of this HDF5 file, called _prefix\_epwan.h5_, is discussed in this section of the manual.

 The preparation stage consists of five steps: